Tartsi/messaging-app/README.md

 ### Messaging Application

-- Simple messaging application, intended to include security flaws.
+- Simple minimalistic-scale messaging application, INTENTED to include security flaws, using Flask, Python and SQLite3.
-- README.md will be updated along with the projects creation, to include project setup and information about the flaws of the application.
+- README.md will be updated along with the projects creation.

+### Requirements Specification:

+- Intented functionality:

+1. User Registration and Login:

+- Users are able to register and login/logout with their account.

+2. Send Messages:

+- Users are able to send messages to other registered users.

+3. View Inbox:

+- Users can view messages sent to them.

+4. View Sent Messages:

+- Users can view messages they have sent.

+5. Delete Messages:

+- Users can delete messages from their inbox/sent messages list.

 ### Security Notifications: